History of the Romania national football team: Euro 92 and USA 94

 In Round 2 they faced Argentina, who were shorn of Diego Maradona who was thrown out of the tournament for taking drugs.
-Răducioiu, suspended, was hardly missed, as coach Anghel Iordănescu pushed Dumitrescu forward to play as a striker and the player responded by scoring twice in the first twenty minutes, one a superbly subtle left foot flick from a right-wing Hagi cross slotted between the Argentine defenders.
-In between, Gabriel Batistuta scored a penalty but after half-time Romania scored a superb third on the counterattack with Hagi beating goalkeeper Luis Islas.
+Răducioiu, suspended, was hardly missed, as coach Anghel Iordănescu pushed Dumitrescu forward to play as a striker and the player responded by scoring twice in the first 20 minutes, one a superbly subtle left foot flick from a right-wing Hagi cross slotted between the Argentine defenders.
+In between, Gabriel Batistuta scored a penalty but after half-time, Romania scored a superb third on the counterattack with Hagi beating goalkeeper Luis Islas.
 Abel Balbo pulled one back but Romania held on for a shock win.

 Romania would suffer penalty heartbreak again, in the Quarter Final against Sweden.
-With just thirteen minutes to go, a tight match opened up as Sweden's Thomas Brolin scored from a clever free-kick move, the ball passed outside the Romanian wall by Håkan Mild for Brolin to smash in.
+With just 13 minutes to go, a tight match opened up as Sweden's Tomas Brolin scored from a clever free-kick move, the ball passed outside the Romanian wall by Håkan Mild for Brolin to smash in.
 Iordănescu threw caution to the wind and the returning Răducioiu found a late equalizer, again from a free-kick move but this time down to a deflection and a failure of the Swedes to clear.
 In extra time Răducioiu scored again after a mistake by Patrik Andersson, but Sweden then scored their own late equalizer as giant striker Kennet Andersson climbed above goalkeeper Florin Prunea to head home a long ball.
 Prunea had come in after two matches to replace Bogdan Stelea, whose confidence was shattered by the 4–1 loss to the Swiss.
 In the shoot-out, Petrescu and Miodrag Belodedici had their kicks saved by Thomas Ravelli and Sweden went through.